dmx-systems/dmx-documentation/docs/user.rst

 The Topicmap Selector
 ----------------------

-Next to the workspace selector there is another drop-down menu called "Topicmap".
-This is the topicmap selector.
+Next to the workspace selector there is another drop-down menu showing, on a blank installation, the name "untitled".
+This is the _Topicmap Selector_.
+It enables you to switch between all views of the selected "Workspace"

-A topicmap represents an individual working situation.
-The user chooses what is relevant to the current context and visualizes it by revealing the relevant topics and associations from the database in a topicmap.
+A "Topicmap" is a specific view of items grouped together and a perspective on a specific task or theme.
+It represents a situation-based selection of items of your knowledge base and it literally depicts a (personal or shared) perspective on a task or theme trough its layout or appearance.

+You select the contents of a Topicmap by using the "Search/Create" dialog or through revealing related items using the "Related" command.

-Thus it shows a situation-based selection of the whole database content.
+..
+Thus it shows a situation-based selection of the whole knowledge base content.
 In the beginning, there is only one topicmap, it's called "untitled".
+To rename it you could reveal it using the "i" command and then click "Edit".
-Find out how to add topicmaps in the section :ref:`user-organizing-the-working-context`.
+You can find out how to add "Topicmaps" in the section :ref:`user-organizing-the-working-context`.

 .. image:: _static/topic-map-selector.png